 (Ngāi Takoto, Te Aupōuri, Ngāti Porou)

-Kylie Brown has been appointed as the new Media representative to the Board of Te Mātāwai.
+Kylie was appointed as the new Media representative to the Board of Te Mātāwai.
 The appointment is effective from Monday 01 October 2018 for a three-year term.
-Kylie replaces outgoing Media representative Scotty Morrison whose term expired in July 2018.

 Teina Boasa- Dean